Cognitive Behavioural Therapist

 Child & Adult

-Emily holds an enhanced DBS check and is accredited with the British Association for Behavioural and Cognitive Psychotherapies (BAPCP).
-This means she has met stringent entry criteria and minimum training standards in cognitive behavioural therapy.
+Emily holds an enhanced DBS check and is fully accredited with the British Association for Behavioural and Cognitive Psychotherapies (BAPCP).
+This means she has met stringent entry criteria and minimum training standards in Cognitive Behavioural Therapy.

-Emily is experienced in working with young people and adults who have mild to moderate difficulties with their mental health including depression and anxiety disorders such as OCD, health anxiety, social anxiety, phobias, panic, and PTSD.
+Emily offers face to face, telephone and Skype appointments for clients aged 12 through to adulthood.
+Emily is experienced in working with young people and adults who have mild to moderate difficulties with their mental health including depression and anxiety disorders such as generalised anxiety disorder, OCD, health anxiety, social anxiety, phobias, panic, low self esteem and PTSD.
 She has also worked within substance misuse settings with those experiencing problems with addiction.